-Latest posts by Nic Emery (see all)
+Latest posts by James Rogers (see all)

 We’re leading the way in the UK diving industry with the opening of three brand new dive centres.
 Dive Blue Horizon in Wakefield, Severn Tec in Shrewsbury and The Fifth Point in Northumberland are dedicated RAID Dive Centres offering solely RAID training.

 It’s clear that RAID’s fresh approach to diver training aligns with the core values of many UK dive centres.

 Adrian Fox of Dive Blue Horizon chose RAID “because of their high standards and progressive approach towards training”.
 It’s obvious that RAID UK & Malta staff have real influence over the people they meet.
 Rather than sitting in an office, the company Directors James Rogers and Garry Dallas are travelling the country, hitting the water and showing divers what RAID is like, rather than just talking about it.

 At The Fifth Point, owners Nic Emery and James Learwood realised the benefits of RAID during an in-water workshop with RAID Instructor Trainer, Edd Stockdale.